Amnok/js-tests/interview-guide/8-async js/readme.md

--> JS is synchronous , blocking, single threaded lang.
+-> JS is synchronous , blocking, single threaded language.
 -> callbacks are functions passed as arguments to other functions.
 -> due to callback hell promises were introduced.